swiggy-2022-bootcamp/training-i-plus-plus/aryann/micro_services/README.md

 - DELETE /train/:trainid

 ### TicketService
-TicketService is repsonsible to do CRUD operations related to tickets
+TicketService is repsonsible to do CRUD operations related to tickets.
+It also keeps a check on the `purchased` topic to consume purchased tickets.

 **Routes**
 - POST /ticket